Felony Marijuana Possession

 Ohio’s laws prohibit a person from knowingly obtaining, possessing or using a controlled substance, including marihuana.
 Marihuana, also known as marijuana, pot, weed, hydro, marihuana, ganja, bud, chronic, cannabis, hash or hashish, is one of the most popular recreational drugs abused in Ohio.
 The penalties for felony possession of marijuana can be extremely severe, depending on the amount possessed.
 Consequences and repercussions for felony marijuana possession can include, but are not limited to:

-If you have been charged with felony marijuana possession in Columbus, Ohio, contact the Joslyn Law Firm.
-Brian D. Joslyn of the Joslyn Law Firm is a knowledgeable Columbus felony possession of marijuana lawyer who will vigorously defend your marijuana possession charges.
-Call the Joslyn Law Firm at (614) 444-1900 for a free consultation in Franklin County and the surrounding counties in Ohio.
+If you have been charged with felony marijuana possession in Columbus, Ohio, contact the Joslyn Criminal Defense Law Firm.
+Brian D. Joslyn of the Joslyn Criminal Defense Law Firm is a knowledgeable Columbus felony possession of marijuana lawyer who will vigorously defend your marijuana possession charges.
+Call the Joslyn Criminal Defense Law Firm at (614) 444-1900 for a free consultation in Franklin County and the surrounding counties in Ohio.

 Under Ohio law, felony possession of marijuana is governed by Ohio Rev. Code § 2925.11.
 That section states, “No person shall knowingly…possess…a controlled substance.”